22 Must-Have Items For Your Emergency Kit

 22. Extra Batteries

-Once you’ve compiled all your emergency gear, inventory what type and how many batteries your items use and include an extra set of batteries in your kit.
+As you compile all your emergency gear, note the type and number of batteries your items use.
+Then include an extra set of batteries in your kit.

 - Guaranteed for 10 years in storage